 Phone holder $19

 Whether you decide to go with my Peloton bike hack or buy the real deal, I can only say positive things about the Peloton app and their workouts.
-I have tried the running workouts as well and have also enjoyed them.
+I have tried the running and yoga workouts and enjoyed them.
 The music is so well curated and the instructors are fantastic.
-Happy New Year and here’s to hitting new fitness and health goals in 2019!
+Happy to answer any questions you have on the Peloton bike hack or my Peloton experience thus far.